NotTrueFalse/PyCrypt/README.md

 Little project to mimic Veracrypt using python.

 ## Initialisation
-Before running FS.py, modify it to add your disk serial number, that you can find using the commad : wmic diskdrive the script always as to be run as root because we're touching at disk sectors directly.
+Before running FS.py, modify it to add your disk serial number, that you can find using the commad : `wmic diskdrive`<br>
+the script always as to be run as root because we're touching at disk sectors directly.

 ## The main idea